tarmadadj/GREENSLATECodingChallengeComplete/README.md

 #Application Structure

-In order to check application sources, the base package is located in /src/main/java on the CodeChallengeServer folder This application consists implements a MVC Pattern with Inversion of Control in order to manage dependencies, there are  three main layers:
+In order to check application sources, the base package is located in /src/main/java on the CodeChallengeServer folder This application consists of a MVC Pattern with Inversion of Control in order to manage dependencies, there are  three main layers:
-  - Controller: the controller layer handles the HTTP Requests and responds with the appropiate response, UserController and ProjectController are actually REST Controllers which return JSON on their responses.
+  - Controller: the controller layer handles the HTTP Requests and responds with the appropiate response object, UserController and ProjectController are actually REST Controllers which return JSON on their responses while UserProjectsViewController returns the index page.
   - Service: the service layer is composed of the Service Interface and their respective implementations, the point of this division is to futher modularization of the application and to avoid problems like controllers who have dependencies on certain Data Base or Service implementation
   Thats why actual implementations are called JPA[ServiceName]Impl so they can be swapped as needed